Accelerated BSN Clinicals at Health Care Facilities in Norfolk, VA

 During no other portion of your accelerated nursing education can you expect to have as many real-life patient care experiences than during clinical rotations.
 In the Averett University Accelerated Bachelor of Science in Nursing (ABSN) program, you’ll learn what it takes to become a compassionate, competent nurse through 488 clinical hours at top health care facilities in Norfolk, Virginia, and Hampton Roads.
-In addition, you will complete 97 clinical hours via simulation at the Norfolk ABSN Learning Site.
+In addition, you will complete 97 clinical hours via simulation at the Norfolk ABSN learning center.
 In total students will complete 585 clinical hours.

 Due to our program’s condensed format, you can expect to begin clinical rotations during the first semester of our 16-month accelerated program.
 This grants you even more face-time with some of the area’s top health care professionals.
 In fact, you may even have the opportunity to connect with hospital leadership during the Transition to Practice I course in your final semester.